 This course is the proseminar in American politics.
-We cover both classic and contemporary work on a variety of topics, including work in both political behavior and political institutions. see sample syllabus
+We cover both classic and contemporary work on a variety of topics, including work in political behavior and political institutions. see sample syllabus

 This course introduces students to the logic underlying the scientific study of politics.
 We cover a variety of research methods that can be used to study attitudes and behaviors. see sample syllabus